concerto-addons/concerto-emergency/README.md

 Instructions
 ------------
 1. Clone the repository, navigate to the plugins page and add a new plugin using the filesystem path to concerto-emergency.
+Or choose to add a new plugin, choose Rubygems as the source and enter _concerto_emergency_ as the plugin name.

 2. Run ```bundle install```

 3. Plugin settings can be found under Admin > Settings > Emergency Alerts.
 The emergency template will replace the current template when emergency alerts are detected in the emergency feed.

+It automatically creates a new feed called "Emergency Alerts".